Redocly/redocly-cli/docs/commands/lint.md

 ##### Method 3: Pass no entrypoints

-Running `lint` without specifying a particular API definition checks all APIs in your configuration file.
+Running `lint` without specifying a particular API definition checks all APIs in your configuration file:

 ```bash
 redocly lint